 DOMESTIC CULTURAL TOURISM

-The National Visitor Survey reported that Australians aged 15 years and over took 144.4 million day trips in 2009, compared with 135.6 million in 2008.
-A day trip is a round trip distance of at least 50 kilometres, with the traveller being away from home for at least four hours, but not overnight.
+During 2007, there were also 147.7 million day trips taken within Australia by persons aged 15 years and over.
+A day trip is defined as being a round trip distance of at least 50 kilometres, with the traveller being away from home for at least four hours although not overnight.
 Routine travel such as commuting between work and home is excluded.

 |Type of cultural and heritage tourism activity |

 |Attend theatre, concerts or other performing arts |

 |Visit museums or art galleries |

 |np not available for publication but included in totals where applicable, unless otherwise indicated |